 Sr. No. Name of the Policy Brief Particulars of the Policy 1.
-Risk Management Policy Management Policy which is framed by the Board of Directors of the Company.
-The Policy deals with identifying and assessing risks such as operational, strateginancial, security, property, regulator reputational, cyber security and other isks and the Company has in place and adequate Risk Management infrastructuricapable of addressing these risks.
+Risk Management Policy The Company has in place, a Risk Management Policy which is framed by the Board of Directors of the Company.
+This Policy deals with identifying and assessing risks such as operational, strategic, financial, security, property, regulatory, reputational, cyber security and other risks and the Company has in place an adequate Risk Management infrastructure capable of addressing these risks.
 The Board of Directors of your Company is of the opinion that, at present, there are no elements of risks which may threaten the existence of the Company.
 2. Corporate Social Responsibility Policy The Corporate Social Responsibility Committee has formulated and recommended to the Board, a Corporate Social Responsibility Policy (CSR Policy) indicating the activities to be undertaken by the Company, which has been approved by the Board.
 This Policy outlines the Company's strategy to bring about a positive impact on society through activities and programmes relating to education, sanitation, environment, etc.